 Now, my firm, Alliance Wealth Management, LLC., is a client utilizing their custodial services.
 LPL no longer holds any of my licenses, and they are not responsible for me.
 Instead, the State of Illinois is now responsible for me.
 Clear as mud?
 Good. 🙂

 So, once I found out I could be in the same office and I could stay on with LPL as my custodian, it was time to begin the process.
 That’s when I contacted a compliance attorney who would set up all the documents I would need and help me get registered with the state.

 I also needed to set up a new LLC and then contacted my CPA, who helped me through the process.
 In May of 2011, the transition was ready to begin.

 Setting up Shop

-- Less paperwork.
-It still was A LOT, but less if I would completely switched.
+- Less Paperwork.
+It still was A LOT, but less if I would completely switch.

-- Easier story for my clients.
+- Easier Story for My Clients.
 I had left A.G.
-Edwards in 2007 and going through another change I thought might be too much.
+Edwards in 2007 and was going through another change I thought might be too much.